Classic Terracotta Pot Set Review

 What it is like to use

-The tradeoff shows up just as quickly.
-These pots dry out faster, which means some buyers suddenly need to water more often than they expected.
+The same porous surface means watering can come around sooner.
 New pots also benefit from a soak before planting so the dry clay does not pull moisture away from the soil too aggressively at the start.